Thedanbrown/Comic-Case/README.md

 1. Use of Node.js and Express.js to create a RESTful API
 2. Use of Handlebars.js as the template engine
 3. Use of MySQL and the Sequelize ORM for the database
-4. Use of bot GET and POST routes for retrieving and adding new data
+4. Use of both GET and POST routes for retrieving and adding new data
 5. Use of at least one new library, package or technology that was not covered during the Georgia Tech bootcamp class
 6. A folder structure that meets the MVC paradigm
 7. Authentication (express-session and cookies)